UK's FTSE dragged down by banks on LIBOR scandal

 UK data offered little cheer to investors concerned about the health of the economy, with a downward revision to fourth quarter gross domestic product (GDP) and with housing prices shrinking at their fastest annual pace in almost three years in June.

-The real estate sector fell 1.3 percent.
+The real estate sector fell 1.3 percent .FTUB8600.
 Defensive companies such as utilities and drugmakers - whose goods are needed even in tough times - outperformed.

 Longer term, though, investors do see value in UK stocks: a Reuters poll of more than 40 market participants showed the FTSE gaining around 6 percent in coming months to end the year at 5,800.